Expression Bodied Members in C#

 Note:

-Lambda expressions can be written in short form without curly brackets when the statement consists of a single line.
-Lambda expressions can also be written in the long-form where curly brackets and the return statement are needed.
-This longer syntax is not possible with expression-bodied members in C#.
-If one code line is not enough, you can use the normal syntax with curly brackets, as is available since C# 1.0.
+Lambda Expressions can be written in short form without curly brackets when the statement consists of a single line.
+Lambda expressions can also be written in the long form where curly brackets and the return statement are needed.
+This longer syntax is not possible with Expression Bodied Members in C#.
+If one code line is insufficient, you can use the normal syntax with curly brackets, as has been available since C# 1.0.

-In the next article, I am going to discuss Throw expressions in C# with some examples.
-Here, In this article, I try to explain Expression Bodied Members in C# with examples.
+In the next article, I am going to discuss Throw Expressions in C# with Examples.
+Here, In this article, I try to explain Expression Bodied Members in C# with Examples.
 I hope this article will help you with your need.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.

 Leave a Reply